Calisthenics is a type of training that utilizes your own body weight to develop strength, flexibility, and overall fitness.

 Difficulty Level | Beginner & Intermediate |

 This program involves training the entire body four times weekly.
-Each session will have one isometric exercise, one stretching exercise, and three isotonic exercises, such as pull-ups and dips.
+Each session will have 1-2 isometric exercises, 1-2 stretching exercises, and 3-4 isotonic exercises, such as pull-ups and dips.

 Instructions: Perform each exercise (at a low to moderate heart rate) till failure (if that doesn’t feel challenging, progress exercises proprioceptively).
 Rest for 30-60 seconds between movements.
 Repeat as many times as possible in 30 minutes.